 You can do that by logging into your WordPress dashboard, settings, then discussion, and uncheck where it says “Allow link notifications from other blogs.”

 Hack #4: Keep your WordPress directory off access

 Your Wordpress website contains many files and some of those files are crucial and need to be secured.
-One of these folders is “wp-content” which contains all your themes, plugins and media uploads (these outstanding images & PDF’s that took you forever to create on Canva).
+One of these folders is “wp-content” which includes all your themes, plugins and media uploads (these outstanding images & PDF’s that took you forever to create on Canva).
 Hackers use a backdoor technique to access those files and take over your website without you even noticing it.